 Marketing doesn’t have to be expensive

 These free and low-cost marketing ideas prove there’s more to promoting a small business than investing in Facebook ads.
 The trick is to test different ideas and get creative.
 Attend local events.
+Start a podcast.
 Partner with other businesses in your area.
 Run video marketing campaigns on social media.

 Just don’t forget about the easiest source of creative marketing ideas: the customers already buying from you.